 In 2019, I taught “Peoples and Cultures of Latin America and the Caribbean” as a one-month anthropology course using A Companion to Latin American Anthropology as a textbook (see the Course Outline).
 I first taught on Latin America as a one-month course in 2009, and I first blogged about it in a 2012 teaching post.
-That post became part of a series which includes the 2016 Teaching Latin America and Caribbean Anthropology and the most recent Latin America & Caribbean Anthropology 2021.
+That post became part of a series cataloged in the Latin America index tag for the site.

 Books for teaching Latin America anthropologically